pfalabella/Rust-notepadplusplus/README.md

 Rust-syntax file for notepad++
 ==============================

-Notepad++ syntax highlighting for Rust 0.9pre.
+Notepad++ syntax highlighting for Rust.

 Use:
 * Download userDefineLang_rust.xml